 All eyes were on Russell.

-Now, our valiant group had managed to work out way through the crowd to be on the front row.
+Our valiant group had managed to work out way through the crowd to be on the front row.
 I was just left of the microphone and pressed up against the stage.
-My wine glass sat atop the very edge.
+My wine glass sat precariously, threatening to tip over, at the very edge of it.

-I had imbibed a few more chardonnays so I was feeling a bit daring, even more so than I had been when I met Russell.
+I had thrown back a few more chardonnays so I was feeling a bit daring, even more so than I had been when I met Russell.

-I was eye-level with the stage…and Russell’s feet…and Russell’s feet were bare.
+I was eye-level with the stage…and Russell’s feet…and they were bare.
 I could see the hair on his toes.

 Without flinching he yanked his foot from my grasp, and launched into another song.

 Then, he looked at me.
-He smiled and wait for it…he winked at me.
+He smiled and he winked at me.

-I then let out a hideously “yahoo/squeal” like a wildebeest.
+I then let out hideous “yahoo” like a squealing wildebeest.

 I had been validated.
 I existed.
-I was A-Okay.
+I was not invisible.

 Why was this so important?
 Why did I need a celebrity to validate my existence?